Frequently Asked Questions

 Infrographic showing data access process: data deposition (data contributors upload data, agreeing to Terms of Submission, decide if they or Data Access Committee will review access requests), data in IDO inventory (data in standardised format), data access application, internal review, ddata access committee or contributors consider access applications, with questions and clarifications going back to applicant), application approved and data use agreement signed and data shared, collaboration and publication (data requestors acknowledge data contributors in analyses/publication)

 The graphic above depicts the data journey at IDDO.
 We ask all researchers to register and complete a data access application for the data they want to access.
 We then complete an internal review to check variable/data availability and statistical feasibility, before passing on your application to the independent Data Access Committee or to the data contributor (depending on the workflow preferred by the data contributor).
+As part of our data governance process, we also carry out a Data Transfer Risk Assessment to ensure that we comply with the UK’s General Data Protection Regulations (GDPR), and specifically its guide to international transfers.
+Find out more about the GDPR and guidance on international transfers on the UK Information Commissioner’s Office website

 This review usually takes about 15 working days (3 weeks), and the Data Access Committee are guided by the principle of facilitating data access wherever possible; the committee consider whether they are any ethical, scientific or governance issues not to grant the data access application.